 Shaolin Kung Fu (Kungfu) Classes

 Brisbane Kung Fu classes and locations are steadily growing across the South East Queensland region.
-With classes available in Shaolin Kung Fu (kungfu/gongfu), Tai Ji (tai chi/ taijiquan), Qi Gong (qigong/ chi kung), Xing Yi (xingyi/ hsing i), we have specialised adult classes, kids classes, classes for advanced students and a variety of locations including Bardon, City, MacGregor, Springwood, Mt Gravatt, Holland Park and Tingalpa.
+With classes available in Shaolin Kung Fu (kungfu/gongfu), Tai Ji (tai chi/ taijiquan), Qi Gong (qigong/ chi kung), and Xing Yi (xingyi/ hsing i), we have specialised adult classes, kids classes, classes for advanced students and private training available also.
+Main locations are Macgregor, Mt Gravatt and Springwood.
 Please download a copy of our timetable at the bottom of this page.

 Chinese Martial Art Classes